tick97115115/gospeed_api/README.md

 2. Update to version 3.0.0.
 This major update will create a new implementation with a more intuitive usage experience.

 I'm starting achiving these two objectives from the day I wrote above.

+---

+2025/2/22/

+Now AsyncGospeedClient have an optional init paramter "httpx_async_client" to receive customized async httpx client object to send requests.